Joseph-Alp/Chem-308-Portfolio/MLW8.md

 * The scalar of one with values along the diagonal

-Using this, we can neatly plot wave functions after defining our change in time and use the output of the operation input for the next.
+Using this, we can neatly plot wave functions after defining our change in time and use the output of the operation input.

 [home](/README.md)